 The Pomodoro Technique

 I am a big fan of the Pomodoro technique which is a time management tool that aims to help you focus in short busts of time.
 Using this technique, you work for 25-minutes intervals with 5-minute breaks.
 Don’t forget to use a timer so you’re not tempted to keep checking the clock.
 The Pomodoro technique is useful for getting ideas down for your research as writing against the time forces you to not overthink what you are writing.
-I find I’m most in my flow when I do three rounds of Pomodoro where I can only write something new I then do one or two rounds in which I edit what I have written.
+I find I’m most in my flow when I do three rounds of Pomodoro where I can only write something new, and I then do one or two rounds in which I edit what I have written.
 This way, my mind becomes focused on either ideation or editing.

 Writing over the summer is always going to be a bit of chore, but I hope these techniques will help you get into your flow of writing!
 And if you’re interested in hearing more about the theory of flow, check out Csikszentmihalyi’s TED talk from 2004